+Your career dreams can be over without much more than a glance if your resume doesn’t stand out and hit all the right notes.
 Don’t blame it on the recruiters: “As a job seeker, you need to understand how many resumes a hiring manager or recruiter looks at in one day.
 For each position, they might read hundreds of resumes.
-After a while, they all begin to blur together,” offers up career expert Heather Huhman, of @heatherhuhman.
+After a while, they all begin to blur together,” offers up career expert Heather Huhman.

 “Seeing a creative resume gives hiring managers a break from the monotony.
 They want to read and devour your resume because it’s refreshing to them,” says Huhman, an experienced hiring manager who has seen her fair share of resumes—good, bad and ugly.

 We all know that your resume has to be customized for each job target with keywords from the job listing, and the skills that they want the most need to be prioritized.
-The skills section on your resume has to speak loud and clear that you’re a great fit, so it survives the 6-second life span and gets rewarded with an afterlife.
+The skills section on your resume has to speak loud and clear that you’re a great fit, so it survives the six-second life span and gets rewarded with an afterlife.

 Incorporating graphics makes your resume more visually-pleasing.
 Graphs or charts that put your previous successes into an easy to understand context makes them stand out.
 For instance, if you’ve increased sales by 25% in your last role, a line graph showing that increase makes it more interesting than simple text.